By Steve & Tamami Laser

 Shuttle HYBRID X and HYBRID Z feature two multi-use baskets on the backside of the rear seatbacks.
 The baskets can be used independently and are easily accessible from the rear seats.
 When not in use, these baskets can be folded flat.
 A storage box under the load floor is made of a stain-resistant plastic material providing occupants a place to store dirty items like muddy shoes.

 Product information applies to models sold in Japan.
-Features, specifications and prices are subject to change without notice.
+Features and specifications are subject to change without notice.

 News source and photos courtesy of Honda Motor Co., Ltd.